|

 (TOP OF PAGE)

 Mr. Drake is a software and systems quality specialist and management and information technology consultant for Integrated Computer Concepts, Inc, (ICCI) in the United States.
 He currently leads and manages a U.S. government agency-level Software Engineering Knowledge Based Center's software quality engineering initiative.
 As part of an industry and government outreach/partnership program, he holds frequent seminars and tutorials covering code analysis, software metrics, OO analysis for C++ and Java, coding practice, testing, best current practices in software development, the business case for software engineering, software quality engineering, project management, organizational dynamics and change management, and the people side of information technology.
+Mr. Drake has personally measured and analyzed over 125,000,000 lines of Java, C++, C, Ada, Fortran, Pascal, and Assembler code plus others.
+He supports the "weak-link" theory of software development and the use of software entropy principles as a risk identifier for generating higher quality software-based information technology systems.

 He is the principal author of a chapter on "Metrics Used for Object-Oriented Software Quality" for a CRC Press Object Technology Handbook published in December of 1998.
 In addition, Mr. Drake is the author of a theme article entitled: "Measuring Software Quality: A Case Study" published in the November 1996 issue of IEEE Computer.

 Mr. Drake is listed with the International Who's Who for Information Technology for 1999, is a member of IEEE and an affiliate member of the IEEE Computer Society.
 He is also a Certified Software Test Engineer (CSTE) from the Quality Assurance Institute (QAI).
-He considers himself a quality advocate and a software archaeologist. (tom.drake@integratedcc.com
+He considers himself a quality advocate and a software archaeologist. (tom.drake@integratedcc.com)

 (TOP OF PAGE)

+Sam Guckenheimer is the senior director of marketing for Rational's Automated Testing products.
+In this role, he is responsible for the product direction and implementation of Rational's software testing products.
+He joined the engineering team at SQA Inc. in 1995 as director of technology integration and moved into his current position when SQA merged with Rational in early 1997.
 Sam has held several marketing, engineering and general management positions in US and European software companies over the last fifteen years.
 At Rational, Guckenheimer has spearheaded the integration of the load testing products, the development of Web server testing technologies, the internationalization of SQA suite, and the introduction of OEM versions of these products.
 Prior to joining SQA, he spent six years with Softbridge Inc., ending his time there as managing director of Softbridge Capital Markets, a subsidiary based in London, England.
 A Phi Beta Kappa graduate of Harvard University, he is a frequent speaker on software development and application topics at industry conferences and seminars, and has spoken as a guest lecturer at the management schools of MIT, Harvard and Yale.

 (TOP OF PAGE)